 Monthly Professional Journal

-Membership includes a subscription to the peer-reviewed monthly journal, Aviation, Space, and Environmental Medicine.
+Membership includes a subscription to the peer-reviewed monthly journal, Aerospace Medicine and Human Performance.

 Participation in Committee Action